pwideman/sha1-hulud-actions/README.md

 ## Overview

 This action helps identify GitHub Enterprise users that may have been compromised by the Sha1-Hulud worm.
-It performs the following steps:

-1. **Enumerate Organizations**: Fetches all organizations in the specified GitHub Enterprise
-2. **Search for Infected Repositories**: Searches GitHub for public repositories containing the Sha1-Hulud signature ("Sha1-Hulud: The Second Coming")
-3. **Check User Memberships**: For each repository owner found, checks if they are a member or outside collaborator of any enterprise organization (with concurrent API requests and caching)
-4. **Generate Reports**: Produces a workflow summary with statistics and a detailed table, plus a CSV file for further analysis
+Sha1-Hulud exfiltrates secrets by creating public repositories in the personal user space of compromised users.
+This action searches for all public repositories created by Sha1-Hulud (description includes "Sha1-Hulud: The Second Coming") then for each repository owner, determines whether that user is an organization member or outside collaborator for all organizations in the provided enterprise.

 ## Usage